CZ-NIC/knot/doc/reference.rst

 the records in the transfer is twice the configured value.
 However the final size of the zone must satisfy the configured value.

-*Default:* 2^64
+*Default:* unlimited

 .. _zone_adjust-threads:

 adjust-threads
 --------------

-Parallelize internal zone adjusting procedures.
+Parallelize internal zone adjusting procedures by using specified number of threads.
 This is useful with huge zones with NSEC3.
 Speedup observable at server startup and while processing NSEC3 re-salt.

-*Default:* 1
+*Default:* ``1`` (no extra threads)

 .. _zone_dnssec-signing: